clinicjs/node-clinic-doctor/recommendations/event-loop-summary.md

 Potential __Event Loop__ issue detected:

-- Run [Tool X](http://google.com) to assess the issue.
-- The machine's resources may be under spec for the application.
+- There may be one or more long running synchronous operations blocking the thread
+- Mitigate: Implement HTTP 503 event-loop protection
+- Diagnose: Use [0x](https://www.npmjs.com/package/0x) to discover CPU intensive function calls